 - Fixed-Route Service: Uses buses, vans, or other vehicles to operate on a specific route according to a consistent schedule. - Demand-Response: Transit service that requires advance scheduling (usually by phone or app) and does not operate on a fixed route.
-Typical service types include dial-a-ride or paratransit. - Flex-Route Service (including microtransit): This is a transit service that combines aspects of fixed-route and demand-response.
+Typical service types include dial-a-ride or paratransit. - Flex-Route Service: This is a transit service that combines aspects of fixed-route and demand-response.
 It can include on-demand shuttle service with specific stops, or it can have a fixed schedule but deviate from the route to serve specific destinations.

 Project sponsors are invited to suggest new transit service delivery models, demonstrate new service types, and/or offer other innovative ideas.
 The CFAP can be used to support new transit services such as pilot projects, and flexible, innovative transit services such as partnerships with Transportation Network Companies (TNCs).
 Funds can be used to expand existing transit services, but they cannot be used to fund services that were in operation prior to the adoption of the Wake Transit Plan.
 If project sponsors will directly operate transit services rather than employ existing providers to operate those services, project sponsors must ensure that dispatching and information sharing software, fare collection equipment or other technology is compatible with or can feasibly be integrated with the coordinated technology systems of the other transit providers in Wake County.
+Compatible with or feasibly integrated with means that information from the project sponsors' fare collection and dispatching systems can be shared with and viewed in the Wake County systems, in real time, without significant customization or interface development by the transit agencies.

-Eligible operating projects may include:
+Eligible operating projects may include (but are not limited to):

-- Fixed-Route Transit Service - In-house transit service operations, which can include project sponsor staffing needs associated with directly operating new transit service. - o Operations by existing transit agency (GoCary, GoRaleigh, GoTriangle). - Third party mobility providers such as transportation network companies (TNCs) to provide dial-a-ride, paratransit or other flex-route, or demand-responsive service. - Engagement for and marketing of new and expanded transit services and programs.
+- Fixed-Route Transit Service - In-house transit service operations, which can include project sponsor staffing needs associated with directly operating new transit service. - Operations by existing transit agency (GoCary, GoRaleigh, GoTriangle). - Third party mobility providers such as transportation network companies (TNCs) to provide dial-a-ride, paratransit or other flex-route, or demand-responsive service. - Engagement and education for and marketing of new, expanded and ongoing funded transit services and programs.
+Note that these costs will be attributed to the Operating Project budget if they support a transit service.